zef-dev/convoworks-pckg-forms/README.md

 Parameters:

 * `entry_id` - ID of the existing entry
-* `result_var` - Default `status`, name of the variable that contains additional information (`existing` : previous form entry as you would get it with load entry element)
+* `result_var` - Default `status`, name of the variable that contains additional information (`previous` : previous form entry as you would get it with load entry element)

 Flows:
 * `ok` - will be executed when the entry is deleted